hellochang/chess/README.md

 ```
 Ctrl + D
 ```
-If you are in a game, the game will be abandoned (no score for both sides).
+If you are in the middle of a game, the game will be abandoned (no score for both sides).

-Before the program exits, it will print the final scores for both sides.
+Before the program exits, the program will print the final scores for both colors.